slowe/VirtualSky/README.md

 VirtualSky
 ==========

 A browser-based planetarium that can be [customized and embedded in web pages](http://lcogt.net/virtualsky/embed/custom.html).
-Some [live versions](http://lcogt.net/virtualsky/) and [full-window](http://lcogt.net/virtualsky/embed/index.html?projection=stereo).
+View as [full-window](http://lcogt.net/virtualsky/embed/index.html?projection=stereo).
+Some [examples with code excerpts](http://slowe.github.io/VirtualSky/) and some [unit tests](http://slowe.github.io/VirtualSky/tests.html).

 Usage
 -----